Mazen Darwish

 Mazen Darwish (مازن درويش) is a Syrian lawyer and free speech advocate.
 He is the president of the Syrian Center for Media and Freedom of Expression.
 News organizations, including Reuters and the Associated Press, have described him as one of Syria's most prominent activists.
 He was imprisoned in Syria from 2012 until his release in August 2015.

+Since October 2022, Mazen Darwish has been one of the Secretaries General of the International Federation for Human Rights (FIDH).

 Activism

 Darwish is the president of the Syrian Center for Media and Freedom of Expression, a partner organization of Reporters Without Borders, founded in 2004.
 The organization was refused accreditation by the Syrian government, but it continues to operate in secret.
 In 2006, the group launched an independent news website, syriaview.net, but the site was soon banned by the Syrian government.

 In April 2008, Darwish and a colleague were arrested after their reporting on riots in Adra, a town near Damascus.
 He was later imprisoned for ten days for "defaming and insulting the administrative bodies of the state."
 Thirty-five international press freedom organizations co-signed a letter protesting the sentence, describing it as part of "an ongoing pattern of harassment and detention of journalists and activists."
 Darwish has also been subject to travel bans to prevent him from leaving the country.

 He also reported on clashes in Daraa in early 2011 during the beginning stages of the Syrian Civil War.
 In March, he participated in a protest calling for political prisoners to be released, and the Syrian Observatory for Human Rights reported that he was arrested shortly after.

 The “4 of Douma”, human rights activists, Razan Zeitouneh, Samira Khalil and their colleagues from the Violations Documentation Center in Syria who were arrested in Douma on December 9, 2013 were also part of the media center founded by Mazen Darwish.